Stock events for Navient Corp. (NAVI)

 NAVI’s Geographic footprint

-Navient Corporation is headquartered in Herndon, Virginia, and maintains offices across the United States.
-As of April 2026, the company employs approximately 670 individuals.
+Navient Corporation is headquartered in Herndon, Virginia, and employs approximately 2,100 individuals at offices across the United States.

 NAVI Corporate Image Assessment